sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 #### Capture Default Event Listener

-> \$0: the reference to the currently selected element in the Elements panel
+`$0`: the reference to the currently selected element in the Elements panel.

 ```ts
 const listener = getEventListeners($0).click[0].listener;